1 / 5

 Overview

-Acer platanoides 'Crimson King' is a cultivar of Norway maple reaching 35–50 feet (10–15 m) tall and 25–40 feet (7.5–12 m) wide, with a dense, oval to rounded crown similar in form to the species.
-Leaves are palmate with 5–7 pointed lobes, 4–7 inches (10–18 cm) across, dark maroon-purple from emergence in spring through leaf drop in fall — the defining trait of this cultivar.
-Foliage color intensifies in full sun; plants in shade develop a more greenish-purple tone by midsummer.
-As with the species, breaking a leaf petiole releases milky white sap.
-In early spring, crimson-yellow flowers appear in erect clusters before or with leaf emergence.
-Paired samaras ripen in fall; seedlings produced are green-leaved, reverting to the species type rather than the purple-leaved cultivar.
-Growth rate is moderate, 1–1.5 feet (30–45 cm) per year — slightly slower than the species.
-Surface roots are aggressive and compete with turf and adjacent plantings.
-Acer platanoides, including 'Crimson King', is listed as invasive in numerous US states and Canadian provinces; seedlings establish readily in forest understories and displace native vegetation.
+Acer platanoides 'Crimson King' is a cultivar of Norway maple in the family Sapindaceae, reaching 35-50 feet (10-15 m) tall and 25-40 feet (7.5-12 m) wide with a dense oval-to-rounded crown similar in form to the species.
+The defining character is foliage color: leaves are palmate with 5-7 pointed lobes, 4-7 inches (10-18 cm) across, and emerge dark maroon-purple in spring, holding the color from emergence through leaf drop in fall without the mid-summer greening that develops on some other purple-leaved maples.
+Color saturation is highest in full-sun positions; plants in shade develop a greenish-purple tone by midsummer.
+As with the species, a broken petiole releases milky white sap.
+In early spring, crimson-yellow flowers open in erect clusters before or with leaf emergence.
+Paired samaras ripen in fall; seedlings produced are green-leaved and revert to the species type rather than reproducing the purple cultivar.
+Growth is moderate at 1-1.5 feet (30-45 cm) per year — somewhat slower than the species.
+Surface roots compete with turf and adjacent plantings.
+The parent species A. platanoides, including the cultivar 'Crimson King', is listed as invasive in numerous U.S. states and Canadian provinces, where seedlings establish readily in forest understories and displace native vegetation.

 Native Range

-This cultivar has no native range.
-The parent species, Acer platanoides, is native to Europe and western Asia, from Norway south to the Caucasus and east to the Ural Mountains.Suggested Uses
+The cultivar 'Crimson King' has no native range.
+The parent species Acer platanoides is native to Europe and western Asia, from Norway south to the Caucasus and east to the Ural Mountains, where it grows in mixed deciduous and montane forests on fertile moist soils.Suggested Uses

 Appearance